Cost of Living in Tokyo – 2024 Guide

 However, please note that apart from Income Tax, Japan also depends on the number of dependents.
 Therefore, apart from a standard deduction in an individual’s taxable income, you will get a deduction for each dependent.
 It essentially means that your income tax reduces with an increase in the number of dependents.

-You can use this income tax calculator to better understand your income tax deduction.
-In addition, you can use the same calculator to calculate the inhabitant tax, social security, and health insurance described below.
+This income tax calculator can help you better understand your income tax deduction.
+It can also calculate the inhabitant tax, social security, and health insurance described below.

 Residence (Inhabitant) Tax

-Residence Tax, also known as the Inhabitant Tax, is also an income tax.
-Still, it goes to your local municipal government or ward office of metropolitan cities and not to the central government.
+Residence Tax, also known as the Inhabitant Tax, is an income tax.
+However, it goes to the local municipal government or ward office of metropolitan cities and not to the central government.

 Like the Income Tax, the Residence Tax depends on your total income and the number of dependents.
 However, unlike the Income Tax, the Residence Tax does not depend on the current year’s income and is calculated based on the previous year’s income.